Francis McCullagh: Career overview

 McCullagh was born in Bridge Street, Omagh, County Tyrone, in 1874, the son of James McCullagh, a publican originally from the Gortin area, and Bridget McCullagh.

 He began his journalism career as a staff reporter at the Glasgow Observer (later Scottish Catholic Observer), and would continue writing for the newspaper through 1906–1937.
 From 1898, he was a correspondent for the New York Herald.
 In 1903, he was living in Japan, working for the English-language newspaper The Japan Times.
 Observing the growing tension between the Empire of Japan and the Russian Empire, he studied the Russian language.
 In 1904, he moved to Port Arthur, the major Russian military base in Manchuria, obtaining a post as a correspondent for the Novi Kraï (New Land) newspaper of Port Arthur.
 At the start of the Russo-Japanese War, he became a non-military observer embedded within the Imperial Russian Army.
 In March 1905, he was evacuated as a prisoner of war, traveling from Dalny to Ujina on the Nippon Yusen liner Awa Maru.
 His experiences were published in 1906 as With the Cossacks: Being the Story of an Irishman Who Rode With the Cossacks Throughout the Russo-Japanese War.

-He subsequently returned to Russia to cover the 1918-1922 Siberian Intervention during the Russian Civil War.
+He subsequently returned to Russia to cover the 1918-1922 Siberian Intervention to assist the anti-communist White Army of Admiral Alexander Kolchak during the Russian Civil War.
 At one point, the Bolshevik Red Army captured him.
+While a prisoner, he managed to interview Patriarch Tikhon of Moscow.
 His book about the experience, A Prisoner of the Reds, was first published in 1921.

+During the Soviet anti-religious persecution taking place under the cover of the Russian famine of 1921, McCullagh served as a correspondent for the New York Herald.
+Along with those of Fr.
+Edmund A. Walsh, McCullagh's detailed reports about the 1923 Moscow show trial prosecution by Nikolai Krylenko of Archbishop Jan Cieplak, Exarch Leonid Feodorov, Monsignor Konstanty Budkiewicz, and other Catholic clergy and laity reached a worldwide audience, much to the shock of the Soviet State.
+McCullagh's detailed account of his visit and of the Cieplak show trial were published in the 1924 volume The Bolshevik Persecution of Christianity, which was immediately translated into French, German and Spanish.